jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/05-export-model-js.md

 );
 ```

-And we can use the static type in template functions.
+And we can use the static type in specification functions.

 ```javascript
 function postsByAuthor(author) {